Lists can be printed, embedded on web pages and shared with classmates.

 To access to the featured lists section choose “Words and Lists” on the top menu and then “Featured Lists”.

-You will find here lists ready to be used for your training program, there are lists divided by student grade, but also themed lists, for example words coming from different roots such as Arabic words, Japanese words, Spanish words and so on.
+You will find here lists ready to be used for your training program, there are lists divided by student grade, but also themed lists, for example words coming from different roots such as Arabic terms, Japanese terms, Spanish terms and so on.
 Some lists are related to the previous edition of the spelling bee, some other are related to SAT test.
-Also, there are lists containing the most used English words.
+Also, there are lists containing the most used English terms.

 Please check this section often as new spelling lists are constantly added.